 - Social Policies CH1, CH2 and CH3 plan positively for housing growth to meet the needs of present and future generations in accordance with the strategic development needs set out in Local Plans.
 They also support the provision of a mix of housing types and sizes that can meet the needs of a wide range of people and promote a healthy and inclusive community.
 Part of the site criteria was close access to community facilities to enable an inclusive community and reduce in-village car journeys.
 Policies CF1-3 encourage the protection and retention of community and sports/play facilities, Local Green Space and footpaths.
-Policy CB1 promotes high quality design and the use of renewable energies within developments.
+Policy CB1, along with the Crowhurst Design Guide, promotes high quality design and the use of renewable energies within developments.
 Policy CB2 encourages retention of the rich historical heritage of Crowhurst.
 Taken together, these policies will support a strong, vibrant and healthy community. - Environmental Protection of the environment was a key feedback from initial surveys.
-Policies CE1 - 5 promote the protection and enhancement of locally important landscape features, areas and views, the High Weald AONB area and biodiversity, which contribute toward the sense of community and quality of life in the area.
-These policies and others (such as design and housing) should also help to use

-- natural resources sustainably and reduce pollution and waste. - 4.1.3 Overall, each policy within the CNDP contributes to the sustainable development of the Parish.
-It is not therefore considered necessary to have a separate policy on sustainable development.
+Since the initial adoption of the CNDP, the Parish Council has declared a Climate and Ecological Emergency.
+Policies CE1 6 promote the protection and enhancement of locally important landscape features, areas and views, the High Weald AONB area and biodiversity, which contribute toward the sense of community and quality of life in the area.
+These policies and others (such as design and housing) should also help to use natural resources sustainably and reduce pollution and waste.
+The Dark Skies policy (CE6) is new in the review and aims to promote the rural nature of the village, and improve the mental and physical well-being that is associated with this, and protect biodiversity. - 4.1.3 Overall, each policy within the CNDP contributes to the sustainable development of the Parish.
+It is not therefore considered necessary to have a separate policy on sustainable development or climate change.